Plant Based Companion Animal Diets

 Did you know that a staggering 50% of dogs will now develop cancer - all down to what we are feeding them and giving them by way of unnecessary medications?
 This is outrageous and unacceptable.
 The evidence against vaccinations.

 Did you know that the oldest dog lived to 27 years which is 189 doggy years on a VEGAN diet?

-There are thousands of testimonials of other folks worldwide feeding their dogs vegan plus meanwhile we have a nice body of scientifically based literature that it is not only doing no harm to the dogs but might even help to prevent a whole lot of diseases, common in dogs: allergies, digestive disorders, joint problems, even tumors.Vegan Dog Nutrition
+There are thousands of testimonials of other folks worldwide feeding their dogs vegan plus meanwhile, we have a nice body of scientifically based literature that it is not only doing any harm to the dogs but might even help to prevent a whole lot of diseases, common in dogs: allergies, digestive disorders, joint problems, even tumors.Vegan Dog Nutrition

 We have helped many dogs from other countries such as Romania and we see a totally different scenario with these dogs.
 They may have been abused by humans, but they are generally healthier than dogs here because their immune systems haven't been overwhelmed by toxic chemicals or vaccines and they have scavenged for food rather than being fed a junk diet of kibble.

 A kibble diet has become the norm here for our pets because it's relatively cheap and convenient, but do you really know what is in this doggy junk food?
 The ingredients listed on the bags isn't that helpful either and let us not forget that any meat in there will be the kind labeled unfit for human consumption.
 The giant corporations behind these kibbles are putting profit before your pet's health.